huangc/ThaGA/README.md

 5. Find main outputs in *data/*.
 6. Cleanup files with `sh xcleanup`

+## Sub-directories for workflow implementation:
+1. *prereq/*: prerequisite inputs such as retrieval and storage of TRegGA assembled contigs; retrieval and storage of reference genomes, preparation of BLAST+ database for reference genome.
+2. *doc/*: reference and tutorial documents.
+3. *bin/*: ancillary codes and scripts.
+4. *src/*: prerequisite softwares
+5. *run/*: main scripts and execution results.
+6. *data/*: final outputs and reports.

 ## Agenda of ThaRegGA development and application:
 1. prove of concept using a target gene (TBD) and:
    a.
 TRegGA of target gene with rice indica 93-11 reads against reference japonica